ikkez/f3-cortex/readme.md

 echo $results[0]->title; // '10 Responsive Images Plugins'
 ```

-Of cause you can also use the inverse way of querying, using the TagModel, load them by title and access the shared `$tags->news` property to find your records.
+Of course you can also use the inverse way of querying, using the TagModel, load them by title and access the shared `$tags->news` property to find your records.
 The advantage of the "has" method is that you can also add a condition to the parent as well.
 This way you could edit the load line into something like this:
 `$news->find(array('published = ?', 1));`.
 Now you can limit your results based on two different models - you only load *published* news which were tagged "Responsive".